Ruth Bascom: Early life

 Bascom was born Ruth Ellen Fenton in Ames, Iowa, the daughter of two university professors.
 She was raised in Manhattan, Kansas.

 Career

 As mayor, Bascom worked to revitalize downtown Eugene, removing a fountain that blocked traffic on Broadway and Willamette streets and creating bicycle and pedestrian paths.
 The Riverbank Trail System, which extends for twelve miles through the city along the Willamette River, is named for her.

 Personal life

 Bascom met her future husband, John U. Bascom, when the two were sixth-graders.
 The couple moved to Eugene in 1960 and had six children.

 On August 15, 2010, Bascom was the passenger of a car driven by her husband, John Bascom.
-Bascom reportedly fell asleep at the wheel and struck several trees and large boulders on U.S. Route 395 near Burns, Oregon.
+John reportedly fell asleep at the wheel and struck several trees and large boulders on U.S. Route 395 near Burns, Oregon.
 Ruth Bascom suffered major injuries in the accident and was hospitalized.

 Ruth Bascom died from a stroke and injuries sustained in the accident on August 26, 2010, at the age of 84.